Financial Aid Information

 Federal and state laws require that students must be making satisfactory academic progress (SAP) in their course of study in order to receive federal financial assistance.
 These standards apply to all periods of attendance, even periods when a student did not receive financial aid.
 The Angelina College Financial Aid Office will assess satisfactory academic progress at the end of each payment period (Fall term, Spring term, and Summer term).

 Maximum Time Frame: A student receiving financial aid will be expected to complete his/her educational course of study within a reasonable period of time.
 The maximum credit hour limit is 150% of the credit hours of the published degree/course requirements for the specific program in which the student is enrolled.
 Credit hours transferred from another college or university will be included.
 Developmental hours will be excluded from the 150% maximum.
-Once the maximum attempted hours are reached, the student is placed on Financial Aid Suspension.
+Once the maximum attempted hours are reached, financial aid eligibility is denied for all subsequent hours of enrollment.
 No warning letters are provided for maximum time frame.

 To make Satisfactory Academic Progress, a student must meet the following: